ekspek/dotfiles/README.md

-# vimfiles
+# dotfiles

-My Vim configurations.
+My dotfiles, comprised mostly of Vim configurations.

-It's relatively empty, but I'm still getting comfortable with the tool.
-Hopefully as time goes on I can customize it a little more and use it efficiently.
+I still have to set everything up properly.
+Hopefully I get some more time to do that in the future.

 ### Setting it up